karknu/ouroboros-consensus/docs/website/docs/HardWonWisdom.md

 For example, [Shelley the `PPUP` ledger rule](https://github.com/input-output-hk/cardano-ledger/blob/180271602640bcac1214084b6de61d0468332f00/eras/shelley/impl/src/Cardano/Ledger/Shelley/Rules/Ppup.hs#L192) requires update proposals to be settled at least two stability windows before the end of the epoch (ie `6k/f`, not just `3k/f`).
 (That links to the tip of the `master` branch at the time of writing this, although this constraint is not new.)

+TODO Instead of double-stability in the ledger rules, we could instead only draw conclusions that should not be subject to roll back (such as time translations) from the youngest immutable ledger state.

 The ultimate answer to the Office Hours question is that the query will fail if and only if its argument is beyond the conservative estimate for the end of the first era without a known end time.
 That estimate will usually be the start of the least epoch that begins more than `6k/f` slots after the tip of ledger state that was used to answer the query.